Hanningtone03/build-your-own-http2-server/README.md

 # Build Your Own HTTP/2 Server

-An HTTP/2 server built from scratch in Node.js; implements the full HTTP/2 framing layer, HPACK header compression, stream multiplexing and TLS negotiation.
+An HTTP/2 server built in Node.js; implements the full HTTP/2 framing layer, HPACK header compression, stream multiplexing and TLS negotiation.

 ## How it works